-CM2024-09 Integrated industrial energy systems CM2024-10 Clean energy integration in the built environment Eligible types of RDI and TRL Type of research: Industrial/Applied research Experimental development TRL: 4-8 Polish applicants shall declare the TRL of their research in the proposale and full proposale Submission of proposal /documentation at national/regional level pre-proposals and full proposals.
-Polish Participants will be informed and invited to submit Polish full proposal once the international evaluation and the ranking list will be established.
+CM2024-09 Integrated industrial energy systems CM2024-10 Clean energy integration in the built environment Eligible types of RDI and TRL Type of research: Industrial/Applied research Experimental development TRL: 4-8 Polish applicants shall declare the TRL of their research in the pre-proposals and full proposals.
+Submission of proposal /documentation at national/regional level Polish Participants will be informed and invited to submit Polish full proposal once the international evaluation and the ranking list will be established.
 Only projects recommended for funding will be asked to submit a national application form (NAF).
 All eligible entities, invited to submit Polish full proposal are obliged to use the rate of exchange of The European Central Bank dated on the day of opening the call.
 If more than one Polish entity participates in the project, the national application is submitted by a consortium (group of entities) of all Polish entities.
-Additional eligibility criteria n/a Eligible costs The eligible costs shall be the following: 1. personnel costs (researchers, technicians and other supporting staff to the extent employed on the research project); 2. costs of subcontracting, costs of consultancy and equivalent services used exclusively for the research activity; this cost type cannot account for more than 70% of all eligible costs of a project; the subcontracting can be obtained from consortium partner only in justified case, this need will be verified by a national experts panel 3. operating costs including (depending on the type of eligible institution) : Research Organizations: costs of instruments and equipment, technical knowledge and patents to the extent and for the period used for their full life for the research project, only the depreciation costs corresponding to the life of the research project, as calculated on the basis of good accounting practice, shall be considered eligible; costs of commercial transfer or actually incurred capital costs shall be eligible;
+Additional eligibility criteria n/a Eligible costs The eligible costs shall be the following: 1. personnel costs (researchers, technicians and other supporting staff to the extent employed on the research project); 2. costs of subcontracting, costs of consultancy and equivalent services used exclusively for the research activity; this cost type cannot account for more than 70% of all eligible costs of a project; the subcontracting can be obtained from consortium partner only in justified case, this need will be verified by a national experts panel 3. operating costs including (depending on the type of eligible institution) : Research Organizations: • costs of instruments and equipment, technical knowledge and patents to the extent and for the period used for the research project; if such instruments and equipment are not used for their full life for the research project, only the depreciation costs corresponding to the life of the research project, as calculated on the basis of good accounting practice, shall be considered eligible; • costs for buildings and land, to the extent and for the duration used for the research project; with regard to buildings, only the depreciation costs corresponding to the life of the research project, as calculated on the basis of good accounting practice shall be considered eligible; for land, costs of commercial transfer or actually incurred capital costs shall be eligible;